designstem/projects/biomimicry/index.md

     argument for a <em>multidisciplinary approach</em>
   </h5>

-  ### The microscope is the designer’s new best friend
+  ### The microscope is the designer’s new best friend!

-  See it closer, explore texture, physics be closer to biologists...
+  1. Under the microscope, take a closer look at what you found.
+Explore the textures.
+Physics be closer to biologists...

-  Collect patterns macro scale see them in laboratories.
-Take picture’s.
+  2. Collect patterns that you find under the microscope and macro scale them.
+Take pictures of your results.
 See their structure.
-Draw again by hand or computer the elements and try to repeat it, propose several patterns for t-shirts.
+Draw again by hand or computer the single elements.

+  3. Try to repeat the elements by forming several patterns, that you could for example later apply to a t-shirt.

   <br />